balzac-lang/balzac-doc/source/types.rst

 ..
 Hint::
    **Type Inference**

-   The type can be declared explicitly (left box) or it can be omitted (right box) if the type checker can statically infer the expression type.
+   Types can be declared explicitly (left box) or omitted (right box) if the type checker can statically infer them.

    .. container:: codecompare